mehulmayavanshi278/SuperSol/docs/networks/supported-chains.md

 ## Integration Requirements

-If you're interested in integrating your blockchain with Router Protocol, please ensure your blockchain meets the following requirements:
+If you're interested in integrating your blockchain with SuperSol, please ensure your blockchain meets the following requirements:

 1. **Stable Mainnet**: Your blockchain should have a stable mainnet that has been running for at least 3 months.
 2. **Documentation**: Comprehensive documentation for developers.
 3. **Development Support**: Active developer community and support channels.
 4. **Security**: Robust security measures and audited codebase.

-For more information on how to integrate your blockchain with Router Protocol, please [contact our team](https://discord.gg/routerprotocol).
+For more information on how to integrate your blockchain with SuperSol, please [contact our team](https://discord.gg/routerprotocol).